We wrote about the idea behind Pickled Fred a while back (you’ve guessed it, pickles on everything!) but visited for the first time this week.

 Whilst the menu still feels like it needs a little TLC, the cocktails are top notch.
 Where the peanut satay flatbread needed a squeeze of lime, the Smoking Goat made it SING.
 A perfectly balanced concoction of tequila, smoky mescal, pineapple, sweet basil and agave.
 Fred’s Preserver features impressive green & black peppercorn infused vodka with homemade preserved strawberry & rose petal wine with aperol.
 Every one we tried was both beautiful and delicious.

-There’s only two desserts to choose from but you really only need one to share.
+There are only two desserts to choose from but you really only need one to share.
 The plate of fritters is HUGE – like a beautiful pyramid of profiteroles – fluffy, light, spiked with apple and sesame and served with dipping pots of salted caramel and vanilla cream.
 We defy you not to lick the plate clean.

 If we’re in the area we’ll be sure to pop in for a cocktail or two and be sure to keep your eyes peeled for their daily happy hour.